lyuchenyang/lyuchenyang.github.io/blog/mt_using_llms.md

   <p align="center"> <b><a>Figure 2.
 An example of using ChatGPT for interactive MT.</a></b> </p>
 </p>

-Interactive MT allows users to actively participate in the translation process [4], either by correcting or refining automatic translations or by providing feedback on the translation quality.
+Interactive MT allows users to actively participate in the translation process, either by correcting or refining automatic translations or by providing feedback on the translation quality.
 This can be achieved by integrating MT systems based on LLMs with interactive user interfaces, such as chatbots or online forums, that allow users to engage with the translation process in real time to provide feedback and more specific requirements.
 Interactive MT can help to improve the accuracy and fluency of translations, especially in cases where the source language is ambiguous or the domain knowledge is limited.

 However, interactive MT also raises several challenges.
 One challenge is how to design user interfaces that are intuitive and user-friendly, yet also informative and flexible.
 Another challenge is how to incorporate user feedback into the translation process in a principled and effective way.
 Overcoming these challenges requires insights from human-computer interaction, natural language processing, and user experience design.